Qihoo360/phptrace/README.md

 [![Build Status](https://travis-ci.org/Qihoo360/phptrace.svg)](https://travis-ci.org/Qihoo360/phptrace)

-We have build another interesting project [pika](https://github.com/Qihoo360/pika).
-Pika is a nosql compatible with redis protocol with huge storage space.
-You can have a try.

 phptrace is a low-overhead tracing tool for PHP.

 It can trace all PHP executing, function calls, request information during